junxit/us-congress-bills-111/metadata.md

 - 2009-07-21 — Motion to reconsider laid on the table Agreed to without objection.
 - 2009-07-21 — On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 423 - 0 (Roll no. 602). (text: CR 7/20/2009 H8376)
 - 2009-07-21 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 423 - 0 (Roll no. 602).(text: CR 7/20/2009 H8376)
+- 2009-07-22 — Received in the Senate and referred to the Committee on the Judiciary.